(Continued from Part 1, yesterday.)

 That’s how I do it.
 (1)

 The real hurdle is in getting over only thinking about what’s best and most loving for us personally and beginning to think about what’s best and most loving for the whole human family.
-(Think globally, act locally, they said in the Sixties.)

 The minute you get near to this territory, you’re called a communist, socialist, leftie, whatever.
 Ridicule is a recognized attack strategy.
 (2)